Doing a MSc Thesis

 LaTex

-It is mandatory to write your thesis, PDR, and progress reports in LaTex.
-There is plenty of support for LaTex at DTU, including the Thesis template
+If you’re doing a thesis with me, it is mandatory to write your thesis, PDR, and progress reports in LaTex.
+There is plenty of support for LaTex at DTU, including different thesis templates.

 References